FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 2.rst

 where:

-   C is the Courant number (C ≤ 1.0)
+   C = Courant number (C ≤ 1.0)

-   Δx is the square grid element width or channel length V is the computed average cross section velocity β is a coefficient (5/3 for a wide channel) c is the computed wave celerity
+   Δx = square grid element width or channel length

+   V = computed average cross section velocity

+   β = coefficient (5/3 for a wide channel)

+   c = computed wave celerity

 While the coefficient C can vary from 0.2 to 1.0 depending on the type of explicit routing algorithm, a default value of 0.6 is recommended in the
 FLO-2D model.